mmlau/Classical_Lattice_Magnetization_Simulation/README.md

 Please note that this is an **initial, preliminary version** of the software.

 * **Active Development:** I am continuously working on expanding the codebase.
-* **Upcoming Features:** Future updates will introduce richer physical effects (such as magnetic anisotropy) and more advanced data handling routines for efficient input/output management.
+* **Upcoming Features:** Future updates will introduce richer physical effects (such as spin transfer torques) and more advanced data handling routines for efficient input/output management.

 ---